 UNDERSTANDING THE CURRENT CLIMATE OF AAC SYSTEMS

-The first step in my research was to observe and understand how existing AAC devices perform and their impact on the communication of autistic children with varying competencies.
+I sought to observe and understand how existing AAC devices perform and their impact on the communication of autistic children with varying competencies.
 Hence, I conducted usability tests on Eline Speaks, a tablet-based AAC application, and document users' pain points while interacting with the technology.

 My decision to conduct a usability test on existing applications was to validate a finding I derived during the literature review, which states that AAC technologies are seldom designed from a user-centered approach.